 Anime and Manga

-In Gundam SEED Destiny Rey Za Burrel plays a similar, though more subdued role on the Minerva, keeping the crew—and particularly Shinn—on the track that Chairman Durandal wants them on.
+- In Mobile Suit Gundam SEED Destiny Rey Za Burrel plays a similar, though more subdued role on the Minerva, keeping the crew—and particularly Shinn—on the track that Chairman Durandal wants them on.
 By the end Rey, and not Captain Talia Gladys, is the one really making decisions on the Minerva.

 However, unlike the book (detailed in the Literature folder below), Putin (even in the brief screen-time he gets in the film) thoroughly leaves the impression of being a smarmy weasel and the director tried (but claims to have failed) to portray Ramius as being reluctant to kill Putin.

 - Several political officers are seen shooting anyone attempting to retreat in the movie Enemy at the Gates.
 The deuteragonist Danilov was a reasonably nice person, though.

 - Mulan has Chi Fu, an Imperial bureaucrat attached to Shang's unit.
 He's extremely annoying, has little faith in Shang because he thinks Shang got his promotion through nepotism, and suggests killing Mulan for being a woman after she just saved everyone's lives.

 - SS Corporal Gunther in Hornets' Nest, who has been assigned to keep an eye on the outspoken and unpredictable Captain von Hecht.
 Nobody cares when he gets his neck broken by the hero.